 Paul’s plea to them was clear:

 We all suffer from the brokenness of the universal Church.
-Like the Church in Philippi so many years ago, the Christian community today gets caught up in differences that our salvation does not depend on.
-We get fixated on whether we prefer espresso or home brewed, and lose sight of the fact that we all love coffee.
-And it holds us back from serving Christ and following Him well.
+Like the church in Philippi so many years ago, the Christian community today gets caught up in differences that our salvation does not depend on.
+We get fixated on the style of Christianity we prefer, and lose sight of the fact that we all love Jesus.
+And that holds us back from serving Christ and following him well together.

 We judge each other despite professing with our lips that God is the only Judge.

-Christians have the same goal: unity with Christ in Heaven, and to bring as many souls with us as possible.
-We want the world to see us differently, as set apart.
+Christians have the same goal: unity with Christ in Heaven and the fulfillment of the Great Commission.
+We want the world to see us as set apart for God.
 And the thing that is supposed to set us apart?
-Our love.
-But the rest of the world can see the way Christians treat each other.
-Why would anyone want to join a family that is constantly warring with itself?
+Our love for one another (see John 15).

 Billy Graham has done more than perhaps any other Christian leader in working towards unity in the Church, and I love his reflection on Christ’s words from John 15:12:

-Let’s make it a priority to get to know Christians with backgrounds different from our own, and focus on the things we have in common — our unity.
-And instead of ignoring or condemning the differences, let’s celebrate the diversity of God’s children!
+Let’s make it a priority to get to know Christians from different backgrounds and focus on the things we have in common — our unity in Christ.
+And instead of condemning our differences, let’s celebrate the diversity of God’s children!

 I suggest doing it the right way: over a vanilla latte.